mstksg/inCode/copy/entries/inside.md

 ways to "get out of" our previous worlds (`certaintify`, `runReader` and `runState`, for example) and work with the naked values after they exit.

 This kind of makes sense what you think about it.
 If `IO a` is a little chunk of machine code or an object containing instructions for some computer, then the only thing that can really "get the `a`" is a computer --- and not a Haskell program.
+Because IO computations can involve things like disk reading and getting input from the user and checking the weather...these are things that you can't quite simulate.

-Because you can never even meaningfully "exit" the `IO` world if you tried within a Haskell program, a function like `fmap` is *extremely* handy.
+Because you can never even meaningfully "exit" the `IO` world within a Haskell program if you tried, a function like `fmap` is *extremely* handy.

 Let's say our database of persons exists on a text file somewhere.
 Because processors and computers are very good at reading text files, `IO` looks like